rikmicrobio/Jupyter-Notebook-Markdown-s/README.md

 Codes for different markdown's styles in jupyter notebook with example
 ## Introduction: <br>

-### The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, <br>
+### The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code,
 ### equations, visualizations and narrative text.
-Uses include: data cleaning and transformation, numerical simulation, statistical <br>
+Uses include: data cleaning and transformation, numerical simulation, statistical
 ### modeling, data visualization, machine learning, and much more. <br>

 ### Markdown is a lightweight and popular Markup language which is a writing standard for data scientists and analysts.
 It is often <br>